SamVerschueren/mem-map/readme.md

 > Map to be used with [mem](https://github.com/sindresorhus/mem)

-Please note, this is not a ponyfill for [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) although it will use the native `Map` implementation if available.
-It is meant to be used with [mem](https://github.com/sindresorhus/mem) in order to support Node 0.10.
-When used in Node 0.10, it only implements `get`, `set` and `has`.
+Please note that this is **not** a ponyfill for [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
+Although it will use the native `Map` implementation if available.
+If `Map` is not available, a very lightweight `Map` is offerred which only implements `get`, `set` and `has`.
+This is just enough so it can be used with [mem](https://github.com/sindresorhus/mem) if you want to support older Node versions.

 ## Install